teratron/magic-vibe/.magic-vibe/rules/_index.md

 5. **To Decide if a Task is too big:**
     - **Use Rule:** `@expand.md`
     - **Action:** Analyze a task's complexity.
 If it's too large, use this rule to get a recommendation on how to split it into smaller sub-tasks.
+6. **To Manage Versions:**
+    - **Use Rule:** `@versioning.md`
+    - **Action:** Handle automatic versioning for both project and documentation.
+The system automatically increments documentation versions on task completion and manages project versions through manual commands.